| | | | | | | | | | |

 1/2 tsp salt

 In a large mixing bowl, pour in hot water and sprinkle yeast over top.
-Let sit for a minute or two then gently stir to combine.
+Let sit for a minute or two, then gently stir to combine.

 Add in the salt and 2 cups of the flour.
 Mix well.

 Add additional cups of flour as you continue to stir.
-As the dough becomes too thick to stir, dump out and start kneading on a floured surface.
+As the dough becomes too thick to stir, dump it out and start kneading on a floured surface.
 Add more flour if the dough sticks to the surface.

 Place dough into a large mixing bowl sprayed lightly with a non-stick spray.